 Swan Reach gained its name from the large number of black swans that once thrived in the area.

-The natural break in the cliffs made for an ideal crossing for travellers and stock, prior to the arrival of the Ferry.
+The natural break in the cliffs made for an ideal crossing for travelers and stock, prior to the arrival of the Ferry.
 Before the lock and weir system was installed it was possible, during the drought years, to walk from one side of the river to the other.

-The land surrounding Swan Reach was once open plains of native speargrass and Mallee trees, of which large areas were cleared for crops were established in the area, such as stone fruits, oranges, grapes, onions, potatoes, pumpkins, garlic, almonds and Geraldton Wax flowers (for the cut flower trade).
+The land surrounding Swan Reach was once open plains of native speargrass and Mallee trees, of which large areas were cleared for crops were established in the area, such as stone fruits, oranges, grapes, onions, potatoes, pumpkins, garlic, almonds, and Geraldton Wax flowers (for the cut flower trade).

 The land was eventually broken up into smaller holdings and in 1896, Paul Hasse purchased 520 acres including the Swan Reach homestead.